Hyperbolic Tapering Resources You Can Share With Your Doctor

 I know tapering off psychiatric meds can feel overwhelming and scary—it's a big step, and you're not alone in wanting to do it safely.

-If you're preparing to talk with your prescriber, here's some Evidence-Based Support on hyperbolic tapering: a patient-centered way to ease down your dose with smaller cuts as your dose drops (like 10% of your *current* dose), helping your body adjust smoothly and reducing the tough withdrawal or relapse risks.
+If you're preparing to talk with your prescriber, here's some Evidence-Based Support on hyperbolic tapering: a patient-centered way to ease down your dose with smaller cuts as your dose drops (like 10% of your current dose).
+This approach helps your body adjust smoothly and reduces the tough withdrawal or relapse risks.

 These resources draw from a variety of experts, guidelines, and studies to give you a well-rounded view—print them or share digitally to help guide a plan that honors your needs.
 To view resources for stopping antidepressants, click on the provided link.